-We're currently taking registrations for our next iteration of InterGifted's founding director Jennifer Harvey Sallin's Gifted Psychology 101 Courses, scheduled to start in early 2020.
+We're currently taking registrations for our next iteration of InterGifted's founding director Jennifer Harvey Sallin's Gifted Psychology 101 Courses, scheduled to start in March / April 2020.
 This is an online training course for coaches, therapists, psychiatrists and other helping professionals who want to specialize in, or have better tools for, supporting gifted clients.
 It is a combination course which allows space for your own growth and reflection as a gifted person and gifted professional, while providing you with the theoretical knowledge, practical insight, case studies, and peer feedback to start your gifted-specific practice or bring your existing practice to a new level.

 See what past participants have said about the course here.

 We will start the new courses as soon as our groups are full, and according to participant availability.
 We currently still have a few spots available in both groups.
 Send us an email at email@example.com to express interest in joining.